WillFranky/Ichimoku-trading/README.md

 Not intended for production use.

-Please note - this project uses yfinance which has been deprecated (Although still works).
-Yfinance is unstable which impacts the results.

 <h3>Idea:</h3>

 The idea with this project is to formulate a simple strategy, with high hit rate and low drawdown.
 It is not intended for automatic algorithmic trading, but for identifying triggers in the market to act upon.